TheOdinProject/curriculum/ruby/basics/methods.md

 ### Calling methods
-- calling methods on an object
-- calling your own methods
--
 To run your method in your code, you simply use the name of the method.
 Using the previous `my_name` example method, this is how you would run it or to use the proper term _call_ it in your code.